Aidenkuro10/axiomos-poc/README.md

 See docs/axiom_os_roadmap_visual.pdf for details.

-Known Limitations (v0.3)
+⚠️ Known Limitations (v0.4)

-Simple text-based replacements (no full syntax analysis).
+AXIR is still minimal (covers malloc, memcpy, kernel launch, sync, free).

-Covers only a subset of the CUDA runtime API.
+Only basic CUDA runtime APIs are supported.

-Libraries (cuBLAS/cuDNN) not handled yet.
+Libraries (cuBLAS/cuDNN) not yet handled.

 Performance optimization is not the goal of this PoC.

  License

 MIT — free to use, modify, and redistribute.

 With this PoC, AXIOM OS takes its first concrete step toward becoming the universal AI operating system — the Windows of AI middleware.